Tips to Craft Your Manga From Scratch

 Believe it or not, you can become a manga artist in less than 24 hours, depending on how realistic you want your art to be.

-More realistic styles will take longer to perfect, while simpler, cartoonish styles (think Peppa Pig) can be completed in a much shorter time.
+More realistic styles will take longer to perfect, while simpler, cartoonish styles (think Peppa Pig) can be completed much more quickly.
 Despite Peppa Pig’s minimalistic design, the art style has its charm and is easily recognisable.
-As a beginner, it’s a good idea to start with a simpler art style so you don’t get bogged down by details.
+As a beginner, starting with a simpler art style is a good idea so you don’t get bogged down by details.

 A simple guide to help you start with your first comic